The ReCODE Protocol™ way of eating is known as Ketoflex 12/3™

 Ketoflex™ is a template of an eating pattern for nurturing brain health and a diet that most people thrive on.
 In my coaching, I help individuals personalize and optimize their diet to best suit them.

-Since the book doesn’t provide Ketoflex™ recipes or meal plans, you can explore some recipes here.
-If you subscribe to ReCODE Reports™, you’ll receive access to online “Nutritional Guidelines” for Ketoflex™.
-I provide my own extensive Ketoflex 12/3™ diet resources and recipes to everyone I coach (whether or not subscribed to ReCODE Reports™) as well as meal plans upon request.
+Since Dr. Bredesen’s book doesn’t provide Ketoflex™ recipes or meal plans, you can explore some recipes here.
+If you subscribe to the ReCODE or ReVERSE program, you’ll receive access to online “Nutritional Guidelines” for Ketoflex™.
+I provide my own extensive food, grocery shopping, recipe, and ketogenic diet resources to everyone I coach, as well as meal plans upon request.

 This way of eating alleviates many of the drivers of cognitive decline